There are plenty of mistakes that novice property investors make that can derail them.

 These can range from simply buying the wrong property for the wrong price to not having any rainy day money in their kitty (a buffer).

-However, here are three mistakes which are a little more tricky to overcome because they are to do with our emotions, our mindset and some irrational thinking.
+However, here are three mistakes that are a little more tricky to overcome because they are to do with our emotions, our mindset and some irrational thinking.